House of Hesse

-The House of Hesse is a European dynasty, directly descended from the House of Brabant.
-They ruled the region of Hesse, one branch as prince-electors until 1866, and another branch as grand dukes until 1918.
+The House of Hesse is a European dynasty directly descended from the House of Reginar and Brabant.
+One branch ruled the region of Hesse as prince-electors until 1866, the other branch as grand dukes until 1918.

 History

-The origins of the House of Hesse begin with the marriage of Sophie of Thuringia (daughter of Louis IV, Landgrave of Thuringia, and Elizabeth of Hungary) with Henry II, Duke of Brabant, from the House of Reginar.
+The origins of the House of Hesse begin with the marriage in 1241 of Sophie of Thuringia (daughter of Louis IV, Landgrave of Thuringia, and Elizabeth of Hungary) with Henry II, Duke of Brabant, from the House of Reginar.
 Sophie was the heiress of Hesse, which she passed on to her son, Henry, upon her retention of the territory following her partial victory in the War of the Thuringian Succession, in which she was one of the belligerents.

 Originally the western part of the Landgraviate of Thuringia, in the mid 13th century, it was inherited by the younger son of Henry II, Duke of Brabant, and became a distinct political entity.
 From the late 16th century, it was generally divided into several branches, the most important of which were those of Hesse-Kassel (or Hesse-Cassel) and Hesse-Darmstadt.

 In the early 19th century, the Landgrave of Hesse-Kassel was elevated to Elector of Hesse (1803), while the Landgrave of Hesse-Darmstadt became the Grand Duke of Hesse (1806), later the Grand Duke of Hesse and by Rhine.
 The Electorate of Hesse (Hesse-Kassel) was annexed by Prussia in 1866, while the Grand Duchy of Hesse (Hesse-Darmstadt) remained a sovereign realm until the end of the German monarchies in 1918.

 Since 23 May 2013, the head of the house has been Donatus, Landgrave of Hesse.
 He descends from the Hesse-Kassel branch of the family, which has been the genealogically senior male line since the house's major partition in 1567.
 He is married to Countess Floria-Franziska of Faber-Castell.
 They have three children together.